 In 1995, the first issue of Plan Your Meeting included a brief story about a new piece of technology they believed would become an important tool for on-site event coordination: a cell phone.

 As the internet took center stage in the 1990s, suddenly the idea of a presentation, keynote speech, or seminar delivered online became a reality.
 In 1996, Microsoft announced the launch of NetMeeting, which allowed for first-of-its-kind, real-time collaboration, and the company later acquired PlaceWare.
 What made PlaceWare exciting was its interactive components: audience polls, chat, screen sharing, and other exciting features.
 Under Microsoft, PlaceWare evolved into LiveMeeting, which eventually gave way to the competitive collaboration apps we work with today.

-Come back for Part 2 of the Women in Event Tech series.
-We'll take a look at where we are and where we're going - both industry-wide and what's happening as our female-led team drives us toward the future.
+Check out Part 2 of the Women in Event Tech series.
+We'll take a look at where and who we are, as well as where we're going - both industry-wide and what's happening as our female-led team drives us toward the future.

 Women Have Always Been in the Game